kyan001/ping3/README.md

 >>> ping('example.com', src_addr='192.168.1.15')  # set source ip address for multiple interfaces.
 Default src_addr=None for no binding.
 0.215697261510079666

+>>> ping('example.com', ttl=5)  # set packet Time-To-Live to 5.
+The packet is discarded if it does not reach the target host after 5 jumps.
+Default ttl=64.
+None

 >>> verbose_ping('example.com', timeout=10)  # set timeout to 10 second.
 Default timeout=4 for 4 seconds.
 ping 'example.com' ...
 215ms
 ping 'example.com' ...
 216ms